bigsmalloverall/ArduinoTasker/README.md

 SomeTaskWithData::SomeTaskWithData(uint16_t id) : Task(id)
 {
     // This marks task as "Do not delete"
-    // TaskManager will not delete this task from memory this->doNotDelete();
+    // SimpleTaskManager will not delete this task from memory this->doNotDelete();
 }